Chinese University of Hong Kong Summer Research

-Students can chose among 70+ research opportunities in these areas:
+Students can chose among 50+ virtual research opportunities in these areas:

 Faculty of Arts (Linguistics, Neuroscience)

-Faculty of Engineering (computer science, computer engineering, software engineering, electrical engineering, biomedical engineering, nano- engineering, physics, mechanical engineering, chemistry)
+Faculty of Engineering (computer science, computer engineering, software engineering, electrical engineering, biomedical engineering, nano- engineering, physics, mechanical engineering)

-Faculty of Medicine (medicine, biomedical science, nursing, health and society, health science, statistics, biology, biochemistry, neuroscience, cellular/molecular/micro biology, biomedical/electrical/computer engineering or computer science) Several projects looking for Cantonese speakers can also be from a general science or social science background.
+Faculty of Medicine (medicine, biomedical science, bioinformatics, nursing, health and society, health science, CRDS, Kinesiology, Psychology, statistics, biology, biochemistry, chemistry, neuroscience, cellular/molecular/micro biology, computer science) Several projects looking for Cantonese speakers can also be from a general science or social science background.
 Some projects recruit students from any study field with a research background.

-Faculty of Science (chemistry, astrophysics, physics, nano-science, materials science/engineering, computer science, statistics, biology, biochemistry, ecology/environmental science, microbiology, molecular biology, biomedical science, plant biology)
+Faculty of Science (physics, nano-science, materials science/engineering, computer science, biology, ecology/environmental science, microbiology, molecular biology, plant biology)

 Participating students can also apply for a Research Grant worth $3000.

-Please note there is a separate application for the research grant and the deadline is also Feb 14, 2020.
+Please note there is a separate application for the research grant and the deadline is March 1, 2021.